This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-A child diagnosed with cerebral palsy, whether right at birth or later as developmental or motor issues become apparent, needs to have a complete life care plan.
+A child diagnosed with cerebral palsy, whether right at birth or later as developmental or motor issues become apparent, should have a complete cerebral palsy life care plan.
 This plan includes a diagnosis, a team of experts and specialists, a thorough and ongoing evaluation, and a set of goals.
-Everything else leads up to the goals.
-What do you want for your child’s current life and future?
-The goals should answer this important question.
-Without goals a life care plan will have a lot of details, but no direction.
-Rely on your trusted experts and your family to help you develop the goals that will give your child the best life possible.

 The Purpose of Care Plan Goals